grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/08 Tags and Groups.md

 In the case, a user-defined tag with advanced logic for handling which tag to set is required then it's possible doing it by defining the tag from the code.

-It's possible to use the [k6/execution.vu.tags](/javascript-api/k6-execution/#vu) API for assigning an object property with the name and the value of the required tag.
-Like the following example for tracking the container group from the nested groups, it would be helpful for aggregating sub-metrics for nested groups.
+To support advanced tagging logics and workflows, it is also possible to directly manipulate them from scripts' code.

+[k6/execution.vu.tags](/javascript-api/k6-execution/#vu) object's properties can indeed be directly assigned new key/value pairs to define new tags dynamically.
+This can prove useful, as demonstrated in the following example, to track a container's group from nested groups, and aggregating nested group's sub-metrics.

 ```javascript
 import http from 'k6/http'